-We emphasize clinical excellence and consider it important for the trainee to have a wide variety of patient contacts in order to develop diagnostic skills and judgment.
-This is achieved through a series of inpatient and outpatient consultative rotations that span the entire three years of fellowship.
+The Cardiovascular Disease Fellowship program at the University of North Carolina emphasizes clinical excellence and considers it important for the trainee to have a wide variety of patient contacts in order to develop diagnostic skills and judgment.
+This is achieved through a series of inpatient and outpatient consultative rotations, including diagnostic testing, nuclear cardiology, and clinical procedures that span the entire three years of fellowship.
 All fellows are also expected to master clinical laboratory techniques essential to the modern practice of cardiology.
-These include electrocardiography and clinical electrophysiology, exercise stress testing, echocardiography, nuclear cardiology, Swan-Ganz catheter placement, temporary pacemaker insertion, and diagnostic cardiac catheterization.